MicrosoftDocs/supply-chain-center/articles/administer/admin-settings.md

 ### Setup

-On the **Setup** page, you can set the time interval to specify how frequently you want the analytics for the Supply & demand insightsmodule to be updated based on the data you imported.
+On the **Setup** page, you can set the time interval to specify how frequently you want the analytics for the Supply & demand insights module to be updated based on the data you imported.
 The analytics can be updated every 3, 6, 12, or 24 hours depending on which option is selected in the dropdown.
 A status below the dropdown will show when the data was last refreshed and when it will be refreshed next.

 ![A screenshot of the setup settings for the Supply & demand insights module.](media/admin-center-supply-and-demand-settings.png)